Tulpep/InternetSimulator/README.md

 1. Phishing and DNS pharming demos
 2. Allow the use of software that require and active Internet connection
-3. Tricking windows icons to show you are connected
+3. Tricking Windows icons to show you are connected even when you are fully offline
 4. Installing software that use an online installer

-When running Internet Simulayor, it will:
+When running Internet Simulator, it will:

-1. Create SSL certificates for the domains you are trying to simulate and saving it in your trusted root CAs.
+1. Create SSL certificates for the domains you are trying to simulate and saving it in your Trusted Root Certficate Authorities.
 2. Start a self hosted DNS server for simulation purposes.
 It does not rely on 'hosts' file so you can simulate every domain including Microsoft official domains
-3. Start a self hosted HTTP and HTTPS servers with the generated certificates.
+3. Start a self hosted HTTP and HTTPS servers.
+HTTPS server will use the generated certificates.
-4. Simulate Microsoft Network Connectivity Status Indicator (NCSI) domains so Windows will show its status and Connected to the Internet
+4. Simulate Microsoft Network Connectivity Status Indicator (NCSI) domains so Windows will show its status as Connected to the Internet
-5. Backup your Network Cards DNS configuration and change it to `127.0.0.1`.
+5. Backup your Network Cards DNS configuration and change ther DNS to `127.0.0.1`.
 This will start filtering the traffic throught the simulator

 When you stop it, it will: